 There is a lack of COVID-19 related information in accessible formats for persons with disabilities, especially for the deaf and hard of hearing, and the blind or partially blind people.

-Service delivery is challenged by lack of adequate PPE as the crisis continues taking into consideration that CP services cannot always be delivered at 1.5 metres distance hence surgical masks and gowns are needed for first line responders. and increased anxiety among staff for fear of infection in a context of poor health care.
+Service delivery is challenged by the lack of adequate PPE.
+Taking into consideration that CP services cannot always be delivered at 1.5 metres distance, surgical masks and gowns are needed for first line responders.
+There is increased anxiety among staff for fear of infection.

 Quarantine facilities, residential care centres and other places of safety where children who were previously living on the streets and children returning from Botswana and South Africa have been placed, lack the bare minimum of basic services to maintain adequate personal hygiene, recreation and services to care for them.
 In addition, there is a lack of non-food items with specific items to cater for the needs of infants in support of mothers with children under age 2 in quarantine facilities.